Bachelor of Science in Nursing (RN-BSN Bridge Program) - 180 Quarter Credit Hours

 Suncoast College of Health uses asynchronous learning through the Blackboard learning platform.
-Students are scheduled for two online nursing courses per six weeks.
+Students are scheduled for one-two online nursing courses per six weeks.

 Students are issued an initial ID and password that protects their identity and information.
 Only students enrolled in the online program will be able to access the online content and only the student whose identity has been verified through the use of their selected password, will be able to enter into the online access.

-Online grading: Students enrolled in the online RN-BSN program do not have to log into the program a certain number of times per day/week however, the instructor will require evident login, submission of student work, participation of online discussion threads and a passing score of 70% in each course.
+Online grading: Students enrolled in the online RN-BSN Bridge program, are required to post substantial (4-5 sentences) and post a minimum of 2 responses to other participants in the class discussions.
+Students must log in and post a minimum of 3 times a week, the instructor will require evident login, submission of student work, participation of online discussion threads and a passing score of 70% in each course.